kateszabo/github-slideshow/_posts/0000-01-02-kateszabo.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Kate's slide!"
 ---
-This is kateszabo's slide
+This is Kate Szabo's slide
 Use the left arrow to go back!